-It has meant choosing lower impact materials like organic cotton, seeking out ethically accredited manufacturing partners, bringing a lot of manufacturing back to the EU/UK, investing in low waste printing technology and embracing renewable energy.
+For us it has meant choosing lower impact materials like organic cotton, seeking out ethically accredited manufacturing partners, bringing a lot of manufacturing back to the EU/UK, investing in low waste printing technology and embracing renewable energy.
 Along the way we've developed and shared technologies to cut out waste, started taking back responsbility for products at the end-of-life-cycle and worked hard to take care of the people in our supply chain making all this happen.
-The solutions are logical and actually quite easy on paper.
+The solutions are actually quite logical on paper.
 In practise economics sometimes get in the way.
-People might not know enough to make ethical choices or value better design, or the pricing of your average product might not reflect how bad it is - meaning sustainable design is disadvantaged.
-The current generation of designers must come up with some clever solutions or workarounds if we are to solve all the major problems in making fashion supply chains truly sustainable.
+A lack of consumer awareness and the fact that high street prices often don't reflect the cost to environment both disadvantage more sustainable products.
+The current generation of designers must come up with some clever solutions or workarounds if we are to solve all the major problems in designing fashion supply chains for the future sustainable economy.

 Ethical fashion in 10 seconds

 It's not that consumers don't care, it's just they don't know.
 Our aim is to try and make more sustainable products and competitive.
 We also aim to make it easier for people to find out where our clothing comes from and how it is made.
 Our hope - and our experience suggests - that consumers who have good information go ahead and make better choices.
 We make clothes from organic cotton, in an ethically accredited, wind powered factory and print using low waste print technology.
 Our traceability maps help people make more conciencious choices at the point of purchase.
 At the end of life, we pay people store credit to return the products we make back to us and anyone can use our tech to build a brand on our supply chain.
 What has taken us ten years now takes you 10 minutes at Teemill.com

 In 2010 Rapanui won the RSPCA Good Business Award for Fashion Innovation for our work on Ethical Fashion.